 Enhancing The Immune System To Recognise & Attack Cancer Cells

-Immunotherapy is a new class of cancer treatment that works to harness the innate powers of the immune system to fight cancer.
+APAC Biotech's Dendritic cell (DC) Immunotherapy, APCEDEN®, aims at enabling the patient’s immune system to recognise these tumor cells and destroy them.
 Because of the immune system's unique properties, these therapies may hold greater potential than current treatment approaches to fight cancer, to offer longer-term protection against the disease with comparatively minimum side effects.

 APAC Biotech's Therapeutic Platform